zerocracy/words/md/how-it-works.md

 But if you want them to get real cash as well, you can add funds to your account.
-Zerocracy will then automatically convert their points into payments—transferred directly from your account to theirs, with no commission.
+Zerocracy will then automatically convert their points into **payments**—transferred directly from your account to theirs, with no commission.

 Ready to start?
 Fill out [this form][cfp] and we help you out.